-There is a great deal of activity taking place across the Trust in relation to embedding equality and embracing diversity and human rights.
+There is a great deal of activity taking place across the Trust to embed equality and embrace diversity and human rights.
 Some of these have been highlighted within this report.
-We recognise the ongoing nature of this work and will continue to monitor and measure equality and quality based on the outcomes underpinned by the Workforce Race Equality Standard (WRES) and Equality Delivery System (EDS2) and aligned with the Care Quality Commission's equality standards.
+We recognise however the ongoing nature of this work and will continue to monitor and measure equality and quality based on the outcomes underpinned by the Workforce Race Equality Standard (WRES) and Equality Delivery System (EDS2) and aligned with the Care Quality Commissioners equality standards.

 The Trust is required to report annually and publically to ensure that it is meeting its equality requirements.
-There has been positive progress in the past 18 months on many indicators, with the Trust's key targets set out in the People Plan, and specifically the patient and staff pledges.
+There has been positive progress in the past 12 months on many indicators, with the Trust's key targets set out in the People Plan, and specifically the patient and staff pledges.

-The Board is asked to note and approve the report, to be published in early January 2019.
+The Board are asked to note and approve the report, to be published in early January 2019